frunjik/total-angular/README.md

 # total-angular
-Playground for playing with bootstrapping using angular and total.js
+Playground with angular and total.js

 - start server
 ```